laravel/nova-docs/3.0/resources/fields.md

 ])->displayUsingLabels(),
 ```

-When using this field, Nova will display an `input` field which allows you to filter the list based on it's label:
+When using this field, Nova will display an `input` field which allows you to filter the list based on its label:

 ![Searchable Select Fields](./img/searchable-select.png)